 In the northern areas of Canada, native Inuits will celebrate Sinck Tuck.
 This celebration involves much feasting, dancing, and the exchange of presents.
 It is linked to their celebration of the winter solstice, and the meals often include caribou, raw fish, seal, and other foods they love that are native to the area.

 Masked mummers often roam the streets of Newfoundland during the holidays.
 They ring bells, make noise, and ask for candies and treats at homes.
 If the home's host can guess who is behind the mask, the person must take off the mask and end his or her annoying ways.

 In other provinces, Christmas traditions may include the following:

-- Residents of various provinces, including Labrador, celebrate with outdoor holiday Christmas lighting on their homes.
+- Residents of various provinces, including Newfoundland and Labrador, celebrate with outdoor holiday Christmas lighting on their homes.